 Please contact me for more information at firstname.lastname@example.org.

 - What are the payment options?

-If you prefer to pay with by bank transfer, IDeal or BTC this is also possible.
+If you prefer to pay with by bank transfer, IDeal or crypto this is also possible.
 Mail to email@example.com and I will get back to you.

 - What does your business do to be sustainable?